oconnor663/bao/README.md

 ## Encoded slices

-Encoded files support random seeking, but seeking might not be available or efficent over a network.
+Encoded files support random seeking, but seeking might not be available or efficient over a network.
 (Note that one seek in the content usually requires several seeks in the encoding, as the decoder traverses the hash tree level-by-level.)
 In these situations, rather than e.g. hacking a seek interface into your HTTP client, you can instead request an